-How to Get A Smooth-Feeling Face: Your Guide to Facial Exfoliation
+How to Get Smooth-Feeling Skin: Your Guide to Facial Exfoliation

-Similar to body exfoliation, your complexion may benefit from facial exfoliation 1-2 times a week—depending on your skin type and the type of facial exfoliator that you choose to use.
-If you’re new to facial exfoliation, you may want to start by exfoliating the skin once a week and working your way up to two—if your skin type permits.
-For more information on how often you should exfoliate your skin, click here.
+It’s typically recommended to exfoliate two to three times a week, depending on your skin type and the type of facial exfoliation that you use.
+If you’re new to the practice, you may want to start by exfoliating the skin once a week and work your way up to more frequently.
+For more on how often you should exfoliate your skin, click here.

-No matter which type of exfoliator you pick you’ll want to use them in a gentle, upward circular motion and follow the instructions on the product.
+No matter which type of exfoliator you pick — physical or chemical —, you’ll want to use them in a gentle, upward circular motion and follow the instructions on the product.
 Keep reading to see which products we recommend for facial exfoliation.

 After you’ve exfoliated, it’s hydration time.
 Reach for a moisturizer formulated for your skin type and gently massage it onto your complexion in upward circular motions until evenly distributed.
 This helps to provide hydration to the surface of your skin after cleansing and exfoliating.

-Physical (manual) exfoliation involves sloughing your skin with a scrub.
-Basically, grains, salts, sugars, or other gentle abrasives that buff the skin are physical exfoliators.
+Technically, they both remove dead surface skin cells but they accomplish this in different ways.
+Physical (manual) exfoliation involves sloughing off these dead skin cells with a scrub.
+Grains, salts, sugars, or other materials that buff the skin are physical exfoliators.
 Chemical exfoliation, on the other hand, involves removing dead surface cells with the use of chemicals or acids.
-Although the name can be quite intimidating, chemical exfoliators are very beneficial, and can be gentler on your skin compared to face scrubs in some instances.
+Although the name can be quite intimidating, chemical exfoliators are very beneficial and can sometimes be gentler on your skin than face scrubs.
 Chemical exfoliants are divided into two groups: AHAs and BHAs.

-Infused with charcoal, this gel exfoliator with salicylic acid and micro-beads deeply cleanses, tightens pores, and smooths skin.
-In combination, the formula helps to reduce imperfections and reduce the appearance and formation of blackheads.
+Infused with charcoal, this gel exfoliator with salicylic acid and microbeads deeply cleanses, tightens pores and smooths skin.
+The formula helps reduce imperfections and the appearance and formation of blackheads.
 In just one week, you’ll notice smaller pores and a clearer complexion.

-This gentle sugar scrub is kind to your face, and contains brown, blond and white sugars that are rich in minerals.
-After using it, your face will feel purified and clean.
-Feel free to use this on your face and your lips.
+This gentle sugar scrub is kind to your face and contains brown, blonde and white sugars that are rich in minerals.
+After using it, your skin will feel purified and clean.

-Brighten even the dullest skin with this refreshing gel formula for normal and combination skin.
-This gel is formulated with white wax micro-beads and ultra-fine grains, in addition to pineapple and papaya extracts.
-After using, you’ll notice a toned and smoother complexion.
+Brighten a dull complexion with this refreshing gel formula for normal and combination skin.
+It’s formulated with white wax microbeads and ultra-fine grains, in addition to pineapple and papaya extracts.
+After use, you’ll notice a smoother complexion.

-These daily peel pads resurface dull, uneven tones and rough texture to reveal youthful-looking skin.
-Formulated with glycolic acid, which helps to brighten the skin, this product will give you that lit-from-within glow and newly-smooth skin easily.
+These daily peel pads resurface dull, uneven tone and rough texture to reveal youthful-looking skin.
+They contain glycolic acid which helps to brighten the skin to give you a lit-from-within glow.